 Influenced by the Twilight Zone, Krystal Banner’s Kaleidoscope deck, with its straightforward illustrations, was definitely created with 21st century imagery in mind.
-I’d go so far to say that the deck would be appealing to many millennials for its minimalist nature and holographic edges.
-The official website also boasts that the cards are reiki infused.
-Krystal was even generous enough to create a video that showcases each cards in the deck.
-You can watch here.
-Black-owned.
+I’d go so far as to say that the deck would be appealing to many millennials for its minimalist nature and holographic edges.
+The official website also boasts that the cards are reiki-infused.

 Shrine of the Black Medusa Tarot

-Created by non-binary artist/writer Casey Rocheteau, The Shrine of the Black Medusa Tarot uses collage to “celebrates Black culture, queer magic and hoodoo divination.”
-According to Rocheteau’s website, the deck is named for the legend of the African witch turned monster, Medusa and celebrates “the pantheon of monsters within each of us, knowing that Medusa was more metaphor than monster, and that Perseus was a buster.”
+Created by non-binary artist/writer Casey Rocheteau, The Shrine of the Black Medusa Tarot uses collage to “celebrate Black culture, queer magic, and hoodoo divination.”
+According to Rocheteau’s website, the deck is named for the legend of the African witch turned monster, Medusa, and celebrates “the pantheon of monsters within each of us, knowing that Medusa was more metaphor than monster and that Perseus was a buster.”
 Shrine of the Black Medusa follows the Thoth tradition.
 You can buy the deck here.